wing5wong/artisan-whs-static/source/_extracurricular_activities/cross-country.md

 Our most successful runners will then be invited to represent Whanganui High School at the National Secondary Schools' Cross Country event held in Nelson on 18 and 19 June 2022.

-**Cost:** The school and interschool events incur no financial cost, just an investment in regular training.

 **Training Days:** Generally, Tuesday and Thursday at school from 3:15pm, with some Saturday morning trainings close to competitions.

 **Coaches:** Greg Fromont & Elaine Baker